By Mary McKee

 To better understand PBAC structures, it may be helpful to examine how they differ from RBAC.

-While the primary lens of RBAC permissions is the user, the primary lens for PBAC permissions is the resource.
+While the primary focus of RBAC permissions is the user, the primary focus for PBAC permissions is the resource.

 RBAC asks, “what types of users do I have, and what may they do in my environment?”.
 Controls are constructed with subjects (who is getting access), permissions (what is being accessed or used), and roles (what permissions can be assigned to a subject)2.
 This looks like: